+Title Page

-PRI ELIMINARY MATERIAL Title Page The title page, which should include the following information, can also act as the letter of transmittal: Title of the report □ Name and address of the NGO/author(s) (if you are submitting the report on behalf of another NGO that does not have consultative status with the ECOSOC, include the name and address of that NGO) □ The name of the ICESCR State party being reviewed in the civil society report, together with the scheduled date of its review before the Committee The date that the civil society report was submitted and place of publication; and □ Number of pages in the report (including appendices) Executive Summary (1 to 3 pages) As Committee members may need to instantly access key information when questioning a State party, NGOs should include an executive summary that: Contains an overview of the main points of the report (one sentence for each major point with one or two sentences of supporting evidence)
+The title page, which should include the following information, can also act as the letter of transmittal: q Title of the report q Name and address of the NGO/author(s) (if you are submitting the report on behalf of another NGO that does not have consultative status with the ECOSOC, include the name and address of that NGO) q The name of the ICESCR State party being reviewed in the civil society report, together with the scheduled date of its review before the Committee q The date that the civil society report was submitted and place of publication; and q Number of pages in the report (including appendices) The following table contains a checklist, based on Committee procedures and the experiences and best-practices of NGO's, with regard to the preparation and submission of civil society reports.
+Where appropriate, the checklist may be consulted for each right reviewed through a civil society report.